codegouvfr/react-dsfr/css-in-js.md

 On the backend you can't know ahead of time the size of the screen of your users so this kind of approach will result in a flickering in SSR setups.

-For example, your backend has no clue the size of the device making the request so it renders for a 1080p screen but the device making the request was, in fact, an iPhone and the first print is fully broken, the app becomes usable only after hydratation.
+For example, your backend has no clue the size of the device making the request so it renders for a 1080p screen but the device making the request was, in fact, an iPhone and the first print is fully broken, the app becomes usable only after hydration.

 Long story short, use this only if you are building an SPA.
 {% endhint %}